philsstein/hanabIRC/README.txt

 History
 =======

+* 2013-06-21 - Version 0.2.2 - Fix underline control code - 0x1f instead of 0x15.
+Also use lighter blue and green to make a little more visible.
 * 2013-06-20 - Version 0.2.1 - Underline "Table" line to make it stand out a bit more.
 * 2013-05-31 - Version 0.2.0 - Fix misspeling.
 * 2013-05-28 - Version 0.1.25 - Do not show turn or hands privately on last turn.